lukecn03/COS760-Project-Group23/README.md

 ## Research Question

 To what extent do models pretrained on high-resource languages (XLM-R) and African languages (AfriBERTa) differ in sentiment classification performance on African languages, and what do LIME and SHAP reveal about the linguistic reasons behind those differences?

 ---
+## Access to Project Files (Shared Drive)

+- **Location & hardcoded paths:** All notebooks, model checkpoints, and many outputs are stored in a shared Google Drive folder (link at the top of this README).
+Several notebook cells use hardcoded paths that point to that shared drive (for example: `/content/drive/Shareddrives/Cos760`).
+These paths are required for the notebooks to find the saved models and outputs when running in Google Colab.

+- **How to get access:** Our only practical solution is to grant viewers access to the shared Drive folder.
+FIRST: please email the project maintainers with the Google account email address(es) you want us to grant access to (the account(s) you will use in Colab).
+If you prefer, you may also open an issue on the GitHub repository with the Google account email address(es) to request access — whichever is easiest for you.

+- **Verification to avoid concerns about modifications:** We understand concerns about academic integrity.
+To verify that the files were not altered after submission, you can check the "Last modified" timestamps in Google Drive.
+In the Drive UI select a file or folder and open the details pane (the "i" / "View details" icon) to see the last modified timestamp; the Drive list view also shows a "Modified" column.
+These timestamps indicate when files were last edited in the shared folder.

+- **Cross-check with GitHub:** If you want an additional check, compare the notebooks and supporting files with the GitHub repository commits and the Google Drive timestamps to confirm there were no substantive post-submission edits.

+- **Contact / request access:** To request access, please email us or open a GitHub issue including the Google account email(s) you will use.
+We will grant access and confirm by reply.

+---